python/cpython/Doc/library/test.rst

       make_zip_pkg('.', 'example', 'mypkg', 'submodule', '', depth=2)

-   Would create an archive in the current directory called ``example.zip`` with the layout::
+   would create an archive in the current directory called ``example.zip`` with the layout::

       mypkg/